-This is an example of what all of us probably have to look forward to when we start getting on in age, when we have to move out of our homes and spend our remaining years in an apartment with assisted living facilities.
+The story below is an example of what all of us will probably have to look forward to when we start getting on in age, when we have to move out of our homes and spend our remaining years in an apartment with assisted living facilities.

 Like many assisted living centers, even though the people who live there each have their own small apartments, but they all have to go to eat at a central cafeteria.

 One morning, one of the residents didn’t show up for breakfast, so my wife went upstairs and knocked on his door to see if everything was ok.

 She could hear through the door that he was moving, and he said that he was running a little late, and would be down to breakfast shortly.

 So she went back to the dining area and joined the rest of us eating our breakfast.

 An hour later, he still hadn’t arrived downstairs, so my wife went back up towards his room, and she found him on the stairs.